-An employee who is granted an Employee or Family Member Medical Leave may utilize all accrued sick leave during the initial period of the leave or the employee (Employee Medical Leave only) has the option to use short-term disability insurance in conjunction with their accrued sick leave, as long as payments do not exceed the employee's regular salary or wage.
+An employee who is granted an Employee or Family Member Medical Leave must utilize all accrued sick leave during the initial period of the leave.
 Thereafter, vacation, and any other accrued administrative leave may be used during the leave, at the discretion of the employee.
 Any portion of a leave that occurs after all sick leave has been exhausted shall be without pay unless the employee has available and chooses to use accrued vacation or administrative leave.
 However, the use of such vacation, sick or administrative leave will not adjust the start date of the leave; i.e., time covered by vacation, sick or administrative leave will still count as part of the FMLA/CFRA leave.